The Atmosphere

 \subsection{Acknowledgements}

 Daniel Koll and Jonah Bloch-Johnson were my teaching assistants for the first two years and helped develop many of the questions in the problem sets.
 Daniel was particularly good at suggesting questions.
-Jonah has been my teaching assistant for four years now, and has been extremely helpful in developing the flipped course.
+Jonah was my teaching assistant for four years, and has been extremely helpful in developing the flipped course.
 He has excellent physical insight and contributed to the descriptions in the lesson introductions in a number of places.
-Jade Checlair and David Plotkin have also both served as teaching assistants and helped me develop the course a great deal.
+Jade Checlair, David Plotkin, and Qi Zhou have also served as teaching assistants and helped me develop the course a great deal.

 I would also like to acknowledge the undergraduate students at the University of Chicago who have taken the course.
 The students have been extremely bright and hard-working.
 It's been a pleasure to work with them and seeing them learn has made my work on this course worth it.
 Their questions have helped me improve my understanding of the course material and the descriptions in the lessons tremendously.